onevcat/UniWebView-Docs/docs/guide/oauth2.md

 The system will remember the session for a certain service.
 Unless the user logs out from the service in the web view, it will just reuse the last credentials if available when the user tries to log in again.
-To disable this behavior and allow user to choose another account, set the "Private Mode" option to "true".
+To disable this behavior and allow the user to choose another account, set the "Private Mode" option to "true".

 ::: warning VERSIONS
 When enabled, the web view will try to open the authorization page in private (incognito) mode.